panchambanerjee/model_probe/README.md

 It lets you run the same adversarial prompts against different models, repeat attacks to measure variability, score responses with a configurable judge, and break attack success rate down by attack type, encoding, difficulty, objective, and safety category.

 The goal is not just to ask **"did the jailbreak work?"**, but to make it easier to study **where, when, and why model safeguards fail or hold**.
+I hope that it can be, in a future form, used as a tool for LLM Safety research.

 ```text
 model + attack suite + judge